About Bishop Luers

 Today, students come from twelve Catholic feeder schools and numerous public schools.
 Bishop Luers is accredited by Advanced Ed and the State of Indiana.

-Bishop Luers is credited with the first ever Show Choir Invitational in the nation (1975) and will host their 50th Annual Invitational in the spring of 2024.
+Bishop Luers is credited with the first ever Show Choir Invitational in the nation (1975) and hosted their 50th Annual Invitational in the spring of 2024.
 Bishop Luers has numerous state championships in a wide variety of athletics and has claimed several state finalist awards in Academic Super Bowl competitions.
 There is a rich tradition of extra-curricular involvement, including Key Club, Catholic Intelligence Agency (CIA), Theater, Band, Bowling, and numerous other sports and clubs.

 Bishop Leo A. Pursley (above) blessed the cornerstone of BLHS.